Mound 72: Mound 72Sub3

 Numerous secondary bundle burials of the bones of individuals previously stored in a charnel house were also made into the mound.
 After a few final intrusive burials into the southwestern edge, Sub3 and Sub1 were covered over in a blanket of earth and given its distinctive ridgetop shape.
 All of the burials in the mound are located within an area circumscribed by the arc of the woodhenge circle.
-In total roughly 272 individuals had been interred in Mound 72.
-In all six separate episodes of burial had happened at the mound, stretching over a roughly one hundred-year period.
+In total some 272 individuals had been interred in Mound 72 in six separate episodes of burial, taking place over a roughly one hundred-year period.
 Researchers theorize that this could represent the lineage of a prominent family along with many retainers and sacrifices.
 Scholars believe almost 62 percent of the over 270 people interred in the mound were sacrificial victims, based on signs of ritual execution, method of burial, and other factors.

 Similarities to historical events

-A similar ritual human sacrifice of retainers and commoners upon the death of an elite personage is attested in the historical record among the last remaining fully Mississippian culture in the southeastern US, the Natchez.
-Upon the death of "Tattooed Serpent" in 1725, the war chief and younger brother of the "Great Sun" or Chief of the Natchez; two of his wives, one of his sisters (nicknamed La Glorieuse by the French), his first warrior, his doctor, his head servant and the servant's wife, his nurse, and a craftsman of war clubs all chose to die and be interred with him, as well as several old women and an infant who was strangled by his parents.
+A similar ritual human sacrifice of retainers and commoners upon the death of an elite personage is attested in the historical record among the Natchez, the last remaining fully Mississippian culture in the southeastern United States.
+Upon the death of "Tattooed Serpent" in 1725, the war chief and younger brother of the "Great Sun" or Chief of the Natchez, two of his wives, one of his sisters (nicknamed La Glorieuse by the French), his first warrior, his doctor, his head servant and the servant's wife, his nurse, and a craftsman of war clubs all chose to die and be interred with him, as well as several old women and an infant who was strangled by his parents.
 Great honor was associated with such a sacrifice, and their kin was held in high esteem.
-After a funeral procession with the chief's body carried on a litter made of cane matting and cedar poles ended at the temple (which was located on top of a low platform mound); the retainers with their faces painted red and accompanied by their relatives dressed up in their finest garments, were drugged with large doses of nicotine and ritually strangled.
+After a funeral procession with the chief's body carried on a litter made of cane matting and cedar poles ended at the temple (which was located on top of a low platform mound), the retainers, with their faces painted red and accompanied by their relatives, dressed up in their finest garments, were drugged with large doses of nicotine, and ritually strangled.
 Tattooed Serpent was then buried in a trench inside the temple floor and the retainers were buried in other locations atop the mound surrounding the temple.
 After a few months time the bodies were dis-interred and their defleshed bones were stored as bundle burials in the temple.